|

 2005 August - Three missiles are fired from the port of Aqaba.
 Two of them miss a US naval vessel; a third one lands in Israel.
 A Jordanian soldier is killed.

-2005 November - 56 people are killed in explosions, said to be the work of suicide bombers, at three international hotels in Amman.
+2005 November - Sixty people are killed in suicide bombings at three international hotels in Amman.
 Al-Qaeda in Iraq claims responsibility.
 Most of the victims are Jordanians.
 A day of mourning is declared.

 2006 8 June - Iraq's prime minister announces that Jordanian-born Abu Musab al-Zarqawi, the leader of al-Qaeda in Iraq, has been killed in an air strike.